MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Desktop flow details

-To see the details of a desktop flow, right-click on it and select **Details**.
-Through the **Details** dialog, you can edit the name and description of the flow, as well as see the owner, the creation and last modification date, and the flow ID.
+To review the details of a desktop flow, right-click on it and select **Details**.
+Through the **Details** dialog, you can edit the name and description of the flow, as well as see the owner, the creation and last modification dates, and the flow ID.

 ![Screenshot of the details of a desktop flow.](media/console/desktop-flow-details.png)